Mattia46/cv/README.md

    After many years in the tax legislation industry as a Corporate Tax Consultant, I realised that it was time to follow my passion, so I attended an intensive coding programme (Makers Academy in London) and graduated as a full-stack developer.
-I believe in TDD (Test Driven Development) and BDD (Behaviour Driven Development) and use red-green-refactor to code my projects.
+I believe in TDD (Test Driven Development) and BDD (Behaviour Driven Development) to code my projects.

-  My last three projects:
- - Housemate (website and native iOS app), find new housemate, TDD, MEAN Stack and iOS app Apple Swift (2.1)
- - Takeaway (website), BDD, MEAN stack (MongoDB, Express, Angular and NodeJS) and JQuery.
- - Not by Plane (website), find the best transportation between Airplane and Train.
-Retrieve and manipulate JSON object from Amadeus API using MEAN stack

 Seeking a role with a focus on TDD/BDD, continued learning and innovation.

 ## Skills

 I am able to built and end to end application, using different technologies and adhering to the SOLID principles.

+#### Initiative

+During my experience as a CRM at my family Business I made my own data base to collect and analyze customer information that let me to increase the annual turnover up to 54%.

+#### Attention to the details

+The attention to the details was crucial when I was working as Corporate Tax Consultant.
+I spent the majority of the day reviewing documents and reserching to help companies to reach their target.

 #### Ruby and Ruby on Rails